505-NN-505/CP-The_PennyRoyal_vault/DP/Classical DP/README.md

 - It checks all the possible ways by transiting from one state to another state, where a greedy solution only checks a particular optimal way.

 ## When to apply
-- When a problem has recursive **sub-problem overlapping** property, meaning the brute force will have to solve one particular sub-problem multiple times to solve the problem.
+- When a problem has **Optimal Substructure** meaning the problems optimality depends on the optimality of the subproblems and **sub-problem overlapping** property, meaning the brute force will have to solve one particular sub-problem multiple times.
 For example, `fibonacci(5) = fibonacci(4) + fibonacci(3)`.
 Again, `fibonacci(4) = fibonacci(3) + fibonacci(2)`.
 The brute force will solve `fibonacci(3)` thrice to solve `fibonacci(5)`.

-## Memorization
+## Memoization
-- To tackle the sub-problem overlapping, DP uses memorization.
+- To tackle the sub-problem overlapping, DP uses memoization.
 It solves each sub-problem exactly once and stores them.
 Later, whenever we need this sub problem's result to solve any bigger sub problems, we can directly use the stored value.

 ## Sceneries
 - Maximize or minimize some value.
 Sometimes greedy solutions might be more efficient, in this case.
 If the range is smaller, we can use `dp`.
 Also, for testing greedy solutions, writing `dp` solution of this scenario is important.